Corvette C3 engine specs by year:

 327 cu in (1968)

-The 327 cu in engine that was also in use in the C2 generation was in production only in 1968 (300 and hp), after that its displacement was increased to 350 cu in.
+The 327 cu in engine, which was also used in the C2 generation, was in production only in 1968 (with 300 and hp).
+After that, its displacement was increased to 350 cu in.

 350 cu in (1969 - 1982)

-The 350 cu in was the most common Corvette C3 engine and was used throughout the third generation, except for the first year of production.
-It's a very good engine that can easily be modded for more power if desired.
+The 350 cu in engine was the most common in the Corvette C3 and was used throughout the third generation, except for the first year of production.
+It is a very capable engine that can be easily modified for increased power if desired.

 305 cu in (1980)